 I'm am looking for software that will allow me to enter in a recipe with weights, ingredients and serving size then calculate the nutritional breakdown (protein, fat, carbs, sodium and sugar) along with calories.
 Is there such software?

-I am preparing the food chart for my father-in-law on which I have proteins, carbohydrates, fats and calcium.
-I have got that 1 gram produces 9 calories of fat, 4 calories of carbohydrate, 4 calories of protein, but I could not find anywhere that how many calories are there in 1 milligram of calcium which I suppose 1,200 mg is required for a person above 50 years.
-I will really appreciate if you can reply me on this.
+I am preparing the food chart for my father-in-law on which I have protein, carbohydrates, fats and calcium.
+I have got that 1 gram produces 9 calories of fat, 4 calories of carbohydrate, 4 calories of protein, but I could not find anywhere how many calories are there in 1 milligram of calcium which I suppose 1,200 mg is required for a person above 50 years.
+I will really appreciate if you can reply to me on this.

-You mentioned that is nutrition analysis software available.
+You mentioned that there is nutrition analysis software available.
 Would you provide me with the name of this software so that I can take a look at it and see if it is something I may want to purchase?
 Thank you,